SpoturDeal/MMM-Domoticz/README.md

 Added smartMeter for Gas and Water
 Added support for SO pulse meters

+## 26th May 2019 v1.26
+Added meter values

 The MIT License (MIT)
 =====================

-Copyright © 2018 SpoturDeal - Carl
+Copyright © 2019 SpoturDeal - Carl

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation